Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Formation and early evolution of stars and disks

 \subsection{Dust-disk evolution}

-[H-III:3.7] ``In the\indexit{planet formation!dust-disk evolution} core\indexit{dust-disk!evolution} accretion model for the formation of giant planets, and in all models of terrestrial planet formation, dust\indexit{dust} grains grow from sub-micron sizes to thousands of km.
+\ors[III:3.7] ``In the\indexit{planet!formation!dust-disk evolution} core\indexit{dust!disk} accretion model \indexit{disk!dust disk evolution}for the formation of giant planets, and in all models of terrestrial planet formation, dust\indexit{dust} grains grow from sub-micron sizes to thousands of km.
 A starting point for thinking about how planets grow from disks is then considering observations of the evolution of disk dust, detected through its emission.

 Figure~\ref{figlh:disk_evol} shows the estimated fractions of young stars in various groups with large dust-disk excesses as a function of age. [\ldots] The overall result is that optically-thick dust disks (with the opacity probably dominated by particles of $\mu$m size or a bit less) disappear on timescales of a few Myr.
 While less is known about the presence of gas in the inner 10--20\,AU, clearing of small dust particles seems generally accompanied by removal or disappearance of gas as well.
 It is important to emphasize that there is no single timescale for disk clearing.
 Some (inner) disks disappear immediately, perhaps because of disk disruption by a binary companion; others take a few Myr; a small percentage last for 10\,Myr.